No-Churn Birthday Cake Ice Cream

 This post may contain affiliate links.
 Read my disclosure policy.

-Even without using cake mix, you only need six simple ingredients to make this luscious ice cream!
+Even without using cake mix, you only need six simple ingredients to make this luscious cake batter ice cream!
 Here is a quick overview of what you’ll need, but scroll down to the recipe card for the full amounts.

 • Heavy cream: Make sure it is well-chilled.